Quantum-to-classical correspondence in Krylov complexity: Examples

 \section{Examples}

-In this section we show the quantum-to-classical transition in Krylov space argued above in a few simple examples and discuss its structure in relation to the representation of the Krylov states in phase space.
+In this section we show the quantum-to-classical transition in Krylov space argued above in a few simple examples and discuss its structure in relation to the representation of the Krylov states in phase space and their dynamics.
+Although our work is motivated by questions of chaos, ergodicity and complexity, the focus of this paper is the argued correspondence.
+For this reason, the following examples are restricted to systems in a regular or nearly-regular regime, where the Ehrenfest time is sufficiently long to make a clear comparison between the quantum and classical.
+We leave the study of mixed or chaotic dynamics for later work.

+It should also be noted that study of fully chaotic dynamics in the classical setting is numerically challenging, since the phase-space distributions attain a fractal structure that makes the evaluation of the inner products~\eqref{eq:product_c} a difficult task.

 While the P-representation is a useful tool for the proof of the previous section, the resulting quasiprobability distribution is not well behaved as the quantum nature of the state is reflected not only in negativities, as with the Wigner distribution, but also with a high degree of singularity.
 As mentioned, many such representations exist and are equivalent.
 In particular, throughout the manuscript we will make use of the Husimi distribution~\cite{husimi, SARACENO199037, P_Leboeuf_1990}